|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During the early 1970s, the crash site consisted of the wing section with the U. S. star markings, one of the tail stabilizers, with one side damaged by fire. at least two propellers with propeller domes attached.
 At least two of the engines and wreckage from the interior of the aircraft including at least one of cockpit seat, armor plate and radio transmitter.
 Many aluminum pieces showed evidence of fire deformation and damage from the initial crash.
 At least one 500 pound bomb remained at the crash site unexploded.
-The starboard tail fin had the serial number 123721 (associated with B-24D-1-CO Liberator 41-23721.
+The right tail fin had "123721", this fin was a replacement part from B-24D Liberator 41-23721.
 The left tail fin had "123755" the original tail fin for this bomber.

 Kell Nielsen adds:

 On April 20, 1973 an Australian Army Explosive Ordinance Disposal (EOD) team visited the crash site and used plastic explosives to detonate a 500 pound bombs to render the area safe.
 Shrapnel from these bombs shredded trees and vegetation and trees in the area.